 So many different types of data one can analyse using their service making it another great paid option.

-A monthly premium membership is £6.48 a month and an annual membership is £60 a year.
+A monthly premium membership is £6.99 a month and they’ve got a 14 day free trial.

 Now let’s move onto the final paid option…